Poecilotheria: Biology

 Species of Poecilotheria are easily distinguishable from other species of family Theraphosidae due to the flattened carapace, maxilla with spines, and black teeth like tubercles.
 Their legs lack spines and the scopula of the legs are clearly seen.
 There are unique color patterns on the ventral surface, especially on the legs.
 The dorsal surface of the abdomen has several variegated stripes and spots of black and white.
 The first and fourth pair of legs are colored with striking yellow and black patterns, a feature used especially to identify up to species level.

 Males and females show sexual dimorphism, which enables easy recognition.
 Mature males are easily recognizable by highly sclerotized sperm storage pouches called palpal bulbs.
 Palpal bulbs are used to inject sperm in to female's genitalia.
 Males are smaller than females and also more slenderly built.
 In males, the first pair and fourth pair of legs are of the same length, but in females, the first pair of legs are longer than the fourth pair.
 Males are usually more dull colored with cryptic markings and are inconspicuous.
 However, the folium marking on the opisthosoma is darker than that of females.

 Ecology

 Ornamental tarantulas are nocturnal and crepuscular hunters.
 They come out to forage in dusk and dawn.
 Unlike many other spiders, they do not use a cobweb to catch prey.
 Instead, they are ambush predators, where they sit and wait until the prey comes closer or passes by, then follow the prey with exceptional speed, catch it, and inject venom to immobilize it.

 Once the prey is secured, they roll the prey in silk and start to feed.
-The most common prey of tiger spiders are insects, larvae, small birds and small mammals like bats, and even other spiders and males of the same species (by females).
+The most common prey of tiger spiders are insects, larvae, small birds, and small mammals (e.g. bats, mice).

 Several species of Poecilotheria are classed as "endangered" or "critically endangered", with the main threats being habitat loss and for at least one species, P. metallica, collection and smuggling for the pet trade.